Are Nurses Exempt from Overtime in California?

 Of course, all overtime worked during an emergency is paid at time-and-a-half or double the nurse’s typical rate, depending on whether the nurse in question worked more than 10 hours or more than 12 hours in a shift.

 Many nurses and other health care professionals are not represented by unions.
 It is up to each individual nurse to stand up for themselves when they have a wage or overtime dispute.
 This, however, can be intimidating.

 The good news is that it doesn’t have to be.
 You don’t have to pursue a labor dispute against your employer on your own.
 Instead, contact a skilled California employment lawyer who can fight on your behalf to make sure you are being treated fairly in the workplace.

 A good employment lawyer will know the minute details of California labor law and be able to determine the best course of action in your case.
-With the help of a lawyer, you can solve your workplace problems and put them behind you once and for all.
+With the help of a San Diego employment attorney, you can solve your workplace problems and put them behind you once and for all.